dre86dre/password-generator/README.md

 <h1>Password Generator<h1/>

-<p>Welcome to the Password Generator project!
+Welcome to the Password Generator project!
 This tool helps you create strong, random passwords based on criteria you specify.
-The criteria include password length, inclusion of uppercase letters, lowercase letters, numbers, and special characters.</p>
+The criteria include password length, inclusion of uppercase letters, lowercase letters, numbers, and special characters.

 ## Description